 Making Of: Crocodile Project, Lighting & Rendering (second part)

 Software: Maya, Zbrush, Substance Painter, Arnold and Marmoset Toolbag

 Project Link: https://www.artstation.com/artwork/oA006W

-Hi there, my name is Francesco Furneri and I'm a 3D artist with more than 10 years experience in 3D Computer Graphics and specialized in 3D Modeling and Texturing.
+To those of you who don't know me, my name is Francesco Furneri and I'm a 3D artist with more than 10 years experience in 3D Computer Graphics and specialized in 3D Modeling and Texturing.

 I have worked in 3D companies as modeler, sometimes with the role of technical artist and I am dealing with texturing at the company I currently work with.